YazanSneneh/game_store/README.md

 #### create `.env` file:
 - refer to **.env.example** how to create your .env variables.
-- additionally: the response email will contain the secrets to create JWT.

 **optionally use docker**
 Run the application using docker (Make sure you have Docker and docker compose on your machine):